 - 2.7.1.
 Budget plans should be prepared as realistically as possible.
 Where a school sets a budget with a contingency, it would be expected practice for the school to review the position during the year. - 2.7.2.
 The school may save/ earmark funds for specific future projects.
 There is an expectation that funding should be for the benefit of current pupils, and balances should not be accumulated at the expense of current provision.
 Such funds should be clearly documented as part of the strategic financial plan. - 2.7.3.
-Schools must not plan for a deficit, but if it seems unavoidable, further details on deficit budgets are at section 4.3. - 2.7.4.
+Schools must not plan for a deficit, but if it seems unavoidable, further details on deficit budgets are at section 4.4. - 2.7.4.
 Schools must take full account of the actual or forecast year end surplus/ deficit balance from the previous financial year in their budget plan. - 2.7.5.
 The budget plan must be prepared at general ledger code level, and cover all areas managed by the school (except for cluster funds and unofficial funds).
-It must be approved by the governing body (this can be at CFR level), and uploaded to the school's finance system by 31 May in the financial year to which it refers. - 2.7.6.
-A copy of the three year strategic plan (which may be at CFR level), signed by the chair of governors and headteacher must be submitted to the Education Finance team by 31 May each year.
-If the three year plan shows a deficit in future years, the document and minutes must be annotated by the phrase "The governing body is aware of the future year deficit as shown on this plan, and will take action to address it".
-In exceptional circumstances, such as where work is ongoing to create a deficit recovery plan for an approved deficit budget, the deadline for submission can be extended to 30 June with the agreement of the Education Finance team.
+It must be approved by the governing body (this can be at CFR level) and uploaded to the school's finance system by 31 May in the financial year to which it refers. - 2.7.6.
+The 3-year budget forecast will be used as evidence to support the local authority's assessment of schools' financial value standards and also support of the authority's balance control mechanism. - 2.7.7.
+A copy of the three-year strategic plan (which may be at CFR level), signed by the chair of governors and headteacher must be submitted to the Education Finance team by 31 May each year.
+If the three-year plan shows a deficit in future years, the document and minutes must be annotated by the phrase "The governing body is aware of the future year deficit as shown on this plan and will take action to address it".
+In exceptional circumstances, such as where work is ongoing to create a deficit recovery plan for an approved deficit budget, the deadline for submission can be extended to 30

+June with the agreement of the Education Finance team.

-- 2.7.7.
-The budget plan must be reviewed and a revised budget must be approved by the governing body, during the autumn term and uploaded to the school's finance system by 30 November and a copy signed by the headteacher and chair of governors must be submitted to the Education Finance team by 30 November.
-If there are any significant budget concerns or cash flow issues at revised budget, it is recommended to revise the three year plan. - 2.7.8.
+- 2.7.8.
+The budget plan must be reviewed, and a revised budget must be approved by the governing body, during the autumn term and uploaded to the school's finance system by 30 November and a copy signed by the headteacher and chair of governors must be submitted to the Education Finance team by 30 November.
+If there are any significant budget concerns or cash flow issues at revised budget, it is recommended to revise the three-year plan. - 2.7.9.
 Governors may approve further revisions to the budget during the year.
 If they believe that it is appropriate to do so, it should then be uploaded to the school's finance system.